Himaswin/Himaswin/README.md

 **Software Development**

-I'm a Computer Science programmer at the University of Windsor.
-I'm currently in my 4th year of my studies.
-I worked on multiple projects during my school years and learned multiple languages.
-Now I'm excited to contribute my skills in real-world projects.
+I'm a Computer Science student at the University of Windsor.
+I'm a new grad.
+During my school years, I worked on multiple projects and learned multiple languages.
+Now, I'm excited to contribute my skills to real-world projects.

 ---